What Is Electric Discharge Machining and How Does It Work for Precision Parts?

 • Stainless steel

-EDM won’t work with non-conductive materials like plastic, glass, or wood.
-If you need to machine these, consider laser cutting or waterjet cutting instead.
+EDM does not work on non-conductive materials like plastic, glass, or wood.
+For those, use laser cutting or waterjet.

 1. Is EDM expensive?